gavmor/Dunmanifestin/readme.md

-# List-Based Generation of Plausible Phrases
+# Microscope-style-palette-based Generation of Plausible Phrases
 *The key elements in human thinking are not numbers but labels of fuzzy sets. — L. Zadeh*

 *The point of Dunmanifestin [is] to inject chaos into humans' cliched ideas or, at least, let them be hunter-gatherers instead of farmers of culture. — B. Christel*